aromartins/GlassCeiling/CONTRIBUTING.md

-# Contributing to GlassCeiling
+# Contributing to JobTalk

 Woohoo!
-Thanks for your interest in contributing to Glassceiling :tada:!
+Thanks for your interest in contributing to JobTalk :tada:!

 We are working on a professional development platform for academics, focused on workplace reviews and network building, toward making academia a more inclusive and supportive place.